 In this Act unless the contrary intention appears —

-“appeal” includes any proceeding by way of discharging or setting aside a judgment, a motion for a new trial, a case stated for the opinion of the Supreme Court on a question of law, an appeal under Part 2 of the Criminal Appeals Act 2004, and any other proceeding in the nature of an appeal;
+appeal includes any proceeding by way of discharging or setting aside a judgment, a motion for a new trial, a case stated for the opinion of the Supreme Court on a question of law, an appeal under Part 2 of the Criminal Appeals Act 2004, and any other proceeding in the nature of an appeal;

-“company” has the same meaning as it has in the Corporations Act 2001 of the Commonwealth;
+company has the same meaning as it has in the Corporations Act 2001 of the Commonwealth;

-“costs” in relation to an appeal includes the costs of an application for an indemnity certificate or a costs certificate in respect of the appeal, but does not include costs incurred in a court of first instance except where otherwise expressly provided;
+costs in relation to an appeal includes the costs of an application for an indemnity certificate or a costs certificate in respect of the appeal, but does not include costs incurred in a court of first instance except where otherwise expressly provided;

-“costs certificate” means a costs certificate granted under section 12A;
+costs certificate means a costs certificate granted under section 12A;

-“Department” means the department of the Public Service principally assisting the Minister in the administration of this Act;
+Department means the department of the Public Service principally assisting the Minister in the administration of this Act;

-“foreign company” means a foreign company within the meaning of the Corporations Act 2001 of the Commonwealth, and a registrable Australian body (within the meaning of that Act) other than such a body formed or incorporated in the State;
+foreign company means a foreign company within the meaning of the Corporations Act 2001 of the Commonwealth, and a registrable Australian body (within the meaning of that Act) other than such a body formed or incorporated in the State;

-“indemnity certificate” means an indemnity certificate granted under section 10;
+indemnity certificate means an indemnity certificate granted under section 10;

-“sequence of appeals” means a sequence of appeals in which each appeal that follows the last preceding appeal in the sequence is an appeal against the decision in the last preceding appeal;
+sequence of appeals means a sequence of appeals in which each appeal that follows the last preceding appeal in the sequence is an appeal against the decision in the last preceding appeal;

-“the Board” means the Appeal Costs Board constituted under this Act;
+the Board means the Appeal Costs Board constituted under this Act;

-“the Fund” means the Suitors’ Fund established under this Act.
+the Fund means the Suitors’ Fund established under this Act.

 [Section 3 amended by No. 72 of 1969 s.
 2; No. 57 of 1971 s.
 3; No. 10 of 1982 s.
 28; No. 58 of 1984 s.
 2; No. 31 of 1993 s.
 65; No. 34 of 1999 s.
 61; No. 20 of 2003 s.
 46; No. 59 of 2004 s.
 141; No. 84 of 2004 s.
 78.]